Sean-OBrien95/veg-life/README.md

 - Ran html through W3C validator, have gotten some small warning back.
 One of the pages is the Signup / Registration pages which is an allauth page that I am unable to edit.
 Another is any page using summernote, again which I am unable to edit.

-- ran through Jigsaw css checker, no issues.
+- Ran through Jigsaw css checker, no issues.

--
+- Ran through Pep8 checker for Python and come back with mostly no errors.
+One line could not be shortened and this was line 72 in test_models.py

-* I have checked screen compatibility for phone and tablet, I have checked tablet by using the inspect tool and shrinking down to size and have tested on my own personal mobile to assure it is responsive.
+- I have checked screen compatibility for phone and tablet, I have checked tablet by using the inspect tool and shrinking down to size and have tested on my own personal mobile to assure it is responsive.

 # Bugs